Wilowisp98/Wilowisp98/README.md

 # heyy,
 welcome welcome

-my name is Hugo, i'm a 26yo data engineer working on building scalable data solutions at Sonae, Portugal's largest retail company. my academic background combines a bachelor's in mathematics and a master's in computer science with my thesis being focused on Machine Learning and handling imbalanced data where I'm currently developing and working on a new DBSCAN improved version to deal with small disjuncts.
+my name is Hugo, i'm a 26yo data engineer working on building scalable data solutions at Sonae, Portugal's largest retail company. my academic background combines a bachelor's in mathematics and a master's in computer science with my thesis being focused on Machine Learning and handling imbalanced data.

 i'm particularly into apache spark and large-scale data pipelines. lately, i've been diving into ML/AI, and, as a huge nerd & board game enthusiast, i'm currently building a board game recommendation system. you can read more about it on my [blog post](https://wilowsballoc.bearblog.dev/boardom-buster-my-boardgame-recommendation-system/).

 if you want to learn a bit more about me, check out my blog, especially the [anti-resume page](https://wilowsballoc.bearblog.dev/anti-resume/).

 ## running projects
-- dbscan improved version (results coming out soon)
+- thesis - a dbscan improved version
 - board game recommendation system
 - chameleon computer vision project